alcesleo/rubygyms/README.md

 It's a simple boolean field, this obviously won't scale if you have more roles, but YAGNI.

+### Email validation

+There is none, it's almost impossible to do this completely right, so it is recommended to just send a confirmation email to verify.

 ### Testing

 RSpec because it's well known and the industry standard.